Leroy Griffith: v. The City of Miami (1987)

+v.
+The City of Hollywood, Fla.
+(1987)

+Griffith's attorneys filed suit in November 1987 against Hollywood, Fla., asking a Broward County judge to declare the city's ordinances banning nude dancing unconstitutional.
+They asserted that the city's censorship was a violation of the First Amendment.

+The suit followed a series of incidents in 1985 in which police raided Griffith's Cine 1 & 2 Theater a dozen times, dismantling projectors and arresting employees on obscenity charges.

-vs. The City of Miami Beach
+v.
+The City of Miami Beach (1989-2020s)

-In late 1989, after the cities of Fort Lauderdale and North Miami Beach outlawed alcohol in establishments featuring nude entertainers, Miami Beach officials—led by Mayor Alex Daoud—feared strip club operators would gravitate to their city and that Miami Beach "would be overrun with sex-mad drunken men and immoral, naked women."
+In late 1989, after the cities of Fort Lauderdale and North Miami Beach outlawed alcohol in establishments featuring nude entertainers, Miami Beach officials – led by Mayor Alex Daoud – feared strip club operators would gravitate to their city and that Miami Beach "would be overrun with sex-mad, drunken men and immoral, naked women."

 The imminent debut of the Gold Club, whose owners had intended to introduce nudity and alcohol in their new building on 5th Street, spurred the City Commission to pass local legislation prohibiting such a mix.

-Griffith announced that if the Gold Club was allowed to open with liquor and nudity, he would move his hard-core films from the Gayety Theater (then known as Deja Vu) to the Roxy, which then was showing second-run movies for general audiences.
+Griffith announced that if the Gold Club was allowed to open with liquor and nudity, he would move his hard-core films from the Gayety Theater to the Roxy, which then was showing second-run movies for general audiences.
 In turn, he would convert the Gayety into an upscale nude bar to compete with the Gold Club.

 Daoud said, "We don't have to sit idly by and watch [adult clubs] open up.
 It would be detrimental to the growth of our city that has been developing so nicely."

 The city passed an ordinance in January 1990 prohibiting not only nudity and alcohol sharing the same room, but also banning any nudity near schools and churches.
 The Gold Club did open with nude dancers, but soon folded under the handicap of the no-liquor policy.

-Griffith, meanwhile, successfully changed the Gayety into the all-nude, alcohol-free Deja Vu (without local competition), and turned the Roxy into an adult theater, Club Madonna.
-Daoud was removed from office a year later after being implicated on unrelated corruption charges for which he was later convicted and imprisoned.
-Griffith and Daoud have since become close friends.
+Griffith, meanwhile, successfully changed the Gayety into an all-nude, alcohol-free strip club (Deja Vu) and turned the Roxy into another one (Club Madonna).
+Daoud was removed from office the following year after being implicated on unrelated corruption charges for which he was later convicted and imprisoned.
+Daoud said in 2012 that he supported the city's ordinance partly because of fears of a strip club deluge and also because he hoped to squeeze a $25,000 bribe out of the Gold Club's lobbyist, former mayor Harold Rosen.
+Griffith and Daoud later became close friends, remaining so until the latter's death in 2025.

-Since the early 2000s, Griffith has been involved in legal disputes with the City of Miami Beach over its 1989/1990 ordinances banning the sale of alcohol in any establishment featuring nudity.
+From the early 2000s to the early 2020s, Griffith was involved in legal disputes with the City of Miami Beach over its 1989–1990 ordinances banning the sale of alcohol in any establishment featuring nudity.
 He sued several city officials in federal court, alleging they conspired to deny him a fair hearing before the City Commission after he sued the wife of one commissioner for libel, slander, and defamation after she waged a campaign against him, claiming, among other things, that he was a tax cheat.